RisaLuthor/Python-Projects/README.md

 # Python-Projects
-A small collection of python projects
+A collection of python projects that range from small to larger scale projects.
+Here is where I will track my projects with a quick note on what each project does.